JedBurke/Lemony/README.md

 The main reason why the script exists as it does now is to be able to reuse for other renaming purposes.

 "I may need to replace the underscores again, but I may need to replace other characters or do advanced text manipulation too."
+That was the thought I had and the reason why it is more than just a one-off script.

 Simply put, profiles allow you to store and invoke commonly used operations.
 The profiles are contained in a JSON document under the name `profiles.json` in the main directory.